 Whelen Engineering Partners with Richard Childress Racing and NLEOMF to Honor Fallen Officers at Texas Motor Speedway

-Stankiewicz, a native of Clarksville, Ind., began his racing career in 2000 as a high school senior in volunteering at his hometown ARCA team, Kimmel Racing, and soon joined the team fulltime.
-In 2005, he moved south to Richard Childress Racing where he spent the next five years where he was car chief NXS for No. 21 and No. 29 entries.
+Stankiewicz, a native of Clarksville, Ind., began his racing career in 2000 as a high school senior volunteering at his hometown ARCA team, Kimmel Racing, and soon joined the team fulltime.
+In 2005, he moved south to Richard Childress Racing where he spent the next five years as the car chief for the No. 21 and No. 29 NASCAR Xfinity Series entries.
 In 2010, Stankiewicz joined Braun Racing as a car chief but was promoted to crew chief midway through the season.
-He then moved over to Brad Keselowski Racing for the next two seasons (2011 and 2012) and spent time at GMS and Team Penske before joining forces with Creed in late in the 2017 ARCA Series season.
+He then moved over to Brad Keselowski Racing for the next two seasons (2011 and 2012) and spent time at GMS and Team Penske before joining forces with Creed late in the 2017 ARCA Menards Series season.

 Stankiewicz resides in Troutman, NC with his wife Katie and daughter Natalie Rose.